-- 1. Is an auxiliary of a fraternal beneficiary society exempt under section 501(c)(8), and - 2.
-Limits its membership to the members of a particular religion; or the membership limitation is: - a.
-A good-faith attempt to further the teachings or principles of that religion, and - b.
+1. Is an auxiliary of a fraternal beneficiary society exempt under section 501(c)(8), and a.
+A good-faith attempt to further the teachings or principles of that religion, and b.
 Not intended to exclude individuals of a particular race or color.